Edited by Michael Castro MD

 - Hylauronic Acid Injections (HA): Injections of HA have shown some success in the knee joint, but the results in the subtalar joint has not been demonstrated.

 Operative treatment is usually reserved for extensive subtalar arthritis that has failed non-operative management.
-Occasionally patients will be noted to have an isolated area of damage to the subtalar joint or a loose body which can addressed by cleaning out (debriding) the subtalar joint either arthroscopically or more commonly by opening the joint.
-However, in most instances patient with subtalar arthritis have lost significant cartilage and need to have the subtalar joint fused (Figure 2).
+Occasionally patients will be noted to have an isolated area of damage to the subtalar joint, or will have a loose body which can addressed by cleaning out (debriding) the subtalar joint, either arthroscopically or more commonly by opening the joint.
+However in most instances, patients with subtalar arthritis have lost significant cartilage and need to have the subtalar joint fused (Figure 2).

 Figure 2: Subtalar Fusion

-- A subtalar fusion is performed by cleaning out the remnants of cartilage from the joint and putting screws and bone grafts across the joint.
+- A subtalar fusion is performed by cleaning out the remnants of cartilage from the joint, and putting screws and bone grafts across the joint.
 The goal is the union of the surfaces between the talus and the calcaneus (heel bone).
-This may require 6 to 10 weeks of activity restriction and walking with crutches or using a knee scooter.
-Once healed weight bearing is progressed until the patient is able to walk in regular shoes without the use of crutches.
+This may require 6-10 weeks of activity restriction, and walking with crutches or using a knee scooter.
+Once healed, weight bearing is progressed until the patient is able to walk in regular shoes without the use of crutches.
 Physical therapy is important to improve ankle motion and balance.
 Patients can expect a significant improvement in their ability to walk by 3 to 4 months after surgery but, may not reach maximal improvement until 12-18 months after surgery.